gabrielpdsilva/RPGPlus/README.md

 - [ ] Generate names using firestore
 - [ ] Alert the user in ListDraftScreen if he has no drafts
 - [ ] Keep user logged in, unless he decides to logout
+- [ ] Edit the roll dice system to be like as described in Use Case Description
+- [ ] Edit the preferences screen to be like as described in Use Case Description

 #### Bugs to be fixed:
 - [ ] Refresh ListDraftScreen when user delete a draft